-- Changes to the funding of post-16 provision and the introduction of T Levels. - The uncertainties regarding the country's withdrawal from the EU and the COVID pandemic may result in significant changes to Treasury policy, this cannot be predicted at present. - The removal of the 1% pay cap on Schoolteacher pay settlements will also create pressure for an increased settlement post-16, this will not be funded for sixth form Colleges. - Uncertainty around the future funding of the Teacher pension scheme. - The introduction of 16-19 academies and a UTC in the Colleges' operating area to which limited resources may be prioritised and the potential for alternative local sixth form or other provision that may impact upon recruitment and thus funding. - An increasing cohort locally which should aid recruitment over the next few years.
+- Changes to the funding of post-16 provision and the introduction of T Levels. - The uncertainties regarding the country's withdrawal from the EU and the COVID 19 pandemic may result in significant changes to Treasury policy and increased cost of supplies. - The pressure for an increased pay settlement for the post-16 sector, this will not be funded for sixth form Colleges. - Uncertainty around the future funding of the Teacher pension scheme. - The introduction of 16-19 academies and an increase in the UTC's capacity in the Colleges' operating area to which resources may be prioritised and the potential for alternative local sixth form or other provision that may impact upon recruitment and thus funding. - An increasing cohort locally which should aid recruitment over the next few years.